bluedata-katacoda/katacoda-scenarios/CDH_upgrade_scenario/step7.md

 <br>The defined <strong>services</strong> will be referenced by other elements of this JSON file to determine which services are active on which nodes  within the cluster. <br>
 <br>
 <li><strong>Node Roles</strong></li>

-The example snippet for Node Roles
+<br>The example snippet for Node Roles
 <br>
 "node_roles": [<br>
   {<br>